apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>resourceConstraintRef reference to the resource constraint object name, indicates that the series
-defined below all conform to the constraint.</p>
+<p>resourceConstraintRef reference to the resource constraint object name, indicates that the series<br />defined below all conform to the constraint.</p><br />
 </td>
 </tr>
 <tr>